 The weight needed will also depend on the movement performed.
 A double arm kettlebell swing will be heavier weight than an overhead press for example.

-Kettlebells work best when done as interval style workouts.
-For the metabolic training effect perform 8-12 repetitions of each exercise with 30 seconds recovery between exercises.
+Kettlebells work best when done as interval-style workouts.
+For the metabolic training, effect performs 8-12 repetitions of each exercise with 30 seconds recovery between exercises.

 Repeat the circuit for three sets initially, working up to more sets as fitness levels allow.